jadevanh/healthyrecipes-analysis/README.md

 We chose this response variable because given the detailed information on the nutrients and ingredients of these recipes, we felt we could make insightful predictions about general recipe health based on that.
 When putting together a recipe, the user will have full information about the ingredients and thus nutritional content of the recipe, so it is fair game using predictors from these categories as a basis for whether it would be considered a healthy recipe.

+During the time of prediction, we must have the list of ingredients and nutritional information, specifially, the PDV of sodium, carbohydrates, total fats, saturated fats, sugar, and protein, and number of calories.
+We must know these in order to make a recipe because the contents that make up the meal wil determine their 'healthiness.'

 We have decided to use accuracy as our performance metric because we consider true positives and true negatives equally for our predictions, and do not require the more in-depth analysis offered by F1.
 While we recognize that F1 often provides a more comprehensive performance metric, especially for imbalanced data, we ultimately decided accuracy was the metric we were able to improve our model upon the most and proceeded with that.